for Health Care Providers

 As a part of the Federal Government, VA is subject to Federal laws, which may differ from State laws that govern the actions of other health care providers.
 In VA, all HIV testing of patients done for the purpose of establishing a diagnosis requires verbal informed consent of the veteran patient.

-Q: After an employee experiences a needle-stick injury or occupational exposure, can she/he ask the source patient about his/her HIV status?
+Q: After an employee experiences a needle-stick injury or occupational exposure, can they ask the source patient about their HIV status?

 Q: Can patients give consent for HIV testing before surgery or a procedure in case a needlestick or other exposure occurs?